This recipe came to life after our housewarming party (all the way back in March… that’s how far behind I am in posting recent recipes).

 After my workout, I had one of my favorite protein packed snacks – snap peas dipped in hummus with hot sauce and a string cheese.

 Then I took off that chipped nail polish!
-Typically I think doing our nails is a way of pampering but, because of all the chemicals in nail polish, I feel better when my nails are bare.
+Typically doing our nails is thought of pampering but because of all the chemicals in nail polish, I feel better when my nails are bare.
 Scrubbing off my O.P.I. and cutting/filing my nails makes me feel best.